thremulation-station/docs/docs/quickstart/installation.md

 <br>

+**NOTE: The deployment may or may not work with macOS due to various issues with the ecosystem.
+Docs will be updated once we feel like it is reliable again.
+If you are feeling adventerous, try the below steps!**

 === "macOS"

       We have used macOS for the lion's share of the development and testing of the project (and currently provides the most validated experience).